Latest Posts

 1. Unique Appearance

 Northern Caiman Lizards have a very unique and distinct look that makes them easily identifiable.
-The caiman lizard has a body that ranges from olive to bright green, and their head is a red or orange colour.
-Their tails are anywhere from a brownish colour to black and may have yellow stripes on it.
+The caiman lizard has a body that ranges from olive to bright green, and their head is a red or orange color.
+Their tails are anywhere from a brownish color to black and may have yellow stripes on them.
 As adults, they display a small amount of sexual dimorphism – the male has a broader head and their head is also a brighter red colour than the female’s.

 2. Swimming Lizard

-The northern caiman lizard spends most of its time in or around the water, and spend a majority of their time swimming around and basking.
+The northern caiman lizard spends most of its time in or around the water and spends the majority of their time swimming around and basking.
 They spend their nights hiding among the trees and bushes.
-In order to help them swim, caiman lizards have long, flattened tails which help the lizard to steer while swimming.
+To help them swim, caiman lizards have long, flattened tails which help the lizard to steer while swimming.

 3. Hunted For Their Hide